jeremiah-c-leary/vhdl-style-guide/docs/configuring_prefix_and_suffix_rules.rst

             # Each suffix rule needs to be enabled explicitly.
             disable: false
             suffixes: ['_i', '_o']
-            exceptions: ['CLK']
+            exceptions: ['CLK', '.*_FIELD']

 The exceptions option provides a list of keywords, that when matched, prevents the rule from validating the prefix or suffix.
-The keywords are treated as case insensitive.
+The keywords are treated as case insensitive and support regular expressions.

 Rules Enforcing Prefixes and Suffixes
 #####################################